mustafanawabi/messapp/README.md

 The controllers for the app can be found inside the folder `controllers`.
 Controllers are the functions that get executed when endpoints are called.

 ##### Other
 There are also two additional folders to consider, namely `libs` and `middleware`.
-The `libs` folder contains additional libraries that the app is dependent on (e.g. `palindrome.js`).
-The `middleware` folder contains are middleware that gets executed by the server when processing a request.
+The `libs` folder contains custom libraries that the app is dependent on (e.g. `palindrome.js`).
+The `middleware` folder contains middleware that gets executed by the server when processing a request.

 ### UI
-All UI code (js files, stylesheets, etc.) can be found in the folder `ui`.
+All UI code (js, stylesheets, etc.) can be found in the folder `ui`.
 Inside `ui` there are two additional folders, one for distribution (transpiled, minified code) called `dist` and the other source called `src`.

 ## Use Cases
 The following sequence diagram describes the interaction for the REST APIs